1st Personnel Command

-The 1st Personnel Command was a command of U.S. Army Europe responsible for personnel management and administration.
-1st Personnel Command was stood up 20 October 1978 to replace MILPERCEN, Europe and cased its colors on 26 June 2008.
-The command was granted campaign participation credit for the Global War on Terrorism.
+The 1st Personnel Command (1ST PERSCOM) was a command of U.S. Army Europe responsible for personnel management and administration.
+1st Personnel Command was stood up 20 October 1978 to replace MILPERCEN, Europe and was the first Army Theater Personnel Command and cased its colors on 26 June 2008.
+The command had personnel companies, post offices, army postal units and replacement units as subordinate units.
+The command was granted campaign participation credit for the global war on terrorism.
 1st Personnel Command was formed to replace the U.S. Army Military Personnel Center, Europe, a staff activity created in 1974.
 Upon disbandment, the mission of the 1st Personnel Command was taken over by the 21st Theater Sustainment Command.